 As a starting point, consider the model in Figure 1.
-We use the term "collectivity" to refer to any collective entity, be it an organization, an informal group, a crowd, or a public.
+The term "collectivity" is used to refer to any collective entity, be it an organization, an informal group, a crowd, or a public.
 In this simple model, one collectivity does something and its action has some consequences.
 A communication process generates information about the event and its consequences.
-This information is taken in by a second collectivity which interprets it.
+This information is taken in by a second collectivity that interprets it.
 This interpreted information may alter the second collectivity's prospects for subsequent collective action.
-We may discuss this model in two ways.
-First, we briefly consider the "black box" in the middle, identifying some important features of the communication process and the process of interpreting and deciding.
-Secondly, we ignore the black box, and inventory the ways in which information about the first action influences the prospects for a second action.
+This model may be discussed in two ways.
+First, briefly consider the "black box" in the middle, identifying some important features of the communication process and the process of interpreting and deciding.
+Second, ignore the black box, and inventory the ways in which information about the first action influences the prospects for a second action.